 Many Asian recipes are complicated and time-consuming; that won’t happen to you if you own an instant pot.
 With its different settings, you can cook thousands of dishes without using many tools, freeing yourself from the troublesome clean-up afterward.

-From sweets to savory foods, from soups and stews to fried dishes, your instant pot can present them all perfectly.
-And it’s much quicker and more convenient than following the original way.
+You may not know but your instant pot can perfectly cook sweets and savory dishes, even soups, stews, or fries.
+Also, it’s much quicker and more convenient than following the original way.
 You can just lie down relaxing while the instant pot does all the work for you!

-You can make these instant pot Asian recipes for your everyday meal or friend gatherings.
-Even when you want to hold a luxurious Asian party, these dishes still don’t make you feel ashamed at all.
+You can make these instant pot Asian recipes for your everyday meal or friend gatherings below:

 - Instant Pot Coconut Rice